St. Cecilia: The Elektra Recordings: Subsequent history of Blue Öyster Cult

+With its lineup solidified, the band continued to cycle through such names as "the Santos Sisters", and continued to try getting a record deal.
+Murray Krugman, a product manager for Columbia, had rejected the band twice previously, but had come around to the idea that Columbia needed an answer to Warner's Black Sabbath, promising Pearlman a contract if the band could change its music to that effect.
+Pearlman and Krugman rehearsed with the band for around a month to create the appropriate music.
+Nevertheless, the band still did not have a name.

-The group's founder and bass player, Andrew Winters, was expelled from the band as a result of Winters dedicating significantly more time to his job instead of the band.
-This happened after Sandy Pearlman refused to allow Elektra to release the album that the band cut in California, leading to no gigs and poverty for many months during the spring and summer of 1970, after the band returned to New York.
-This resulted in the band being dropped by Elektra.
-The band renamed themselves Blue Öyster Cult, and finally secured a solid recording contract with Columbia Records in 1971.
+The band renamed themselves Blue Öyster Cult, and finally secured a solid recording contract with Columbia in Fall 1971.

 Bootlegs and official release

 The recordings surfaced as a bootleg in the late 1990s.
 Confusingly, the bootleg was titled Curse of the Hidden Mirrors, after a song on the Elektra album, but Curse of the Hidden Mirror was eventually used as the title of a Blue Öyster Cult studio album in 2001.

 The untitled "California" Elektra album was finally released officially in 2001, along with the previously unreleased original '69 sessions, as St. Cecilia: The Elektra Recordings by Rhino Entertainment in a limited, numbered edition of 5000 copies.
 It is now out of print.
 This same release was reissued in 2013 by Wounded Bird Records and is also now out of print.
 Inferior "bootleg" versions of the album with a shuffled track listing are available as grey-area releases, such as St. Cecilia: The California Album on Radioactive Records (not the real Radioactive label, but a grey area label using the same name).
 These releases are not made from the original master tapes like the Rhino/Wounded Bird release.